Masonic and Military Order

 The local chapters are called Conclaves.
 The first Dutch conclave was founded in 1985.
 In 1990 the Dutch and Belgian Conclaves formed the Division Benelux under the authority of the 'Grand Imperial Conclave' of the Order.

-Late 2002 the Division Benelux had eight Conclaves:
+In 2019 the Division Benelux has ten Conclaves:

-On the CD-Rom York Rite Invitational Orders Library we have published more rituals and other texts of this order.
+On the download York Rite Invitational Orders Library we have published more rituals and other texts of this order.